-A couple of basalt blocks with hieroglyphic Luwian inscriptions have been purchased in 1935 by the team of Oriental Institute expedition in the town of Tuleil (now et Tloul in Syria).
-One of the fragements has a 3-line inscription and is 27 cm in height and 35 cm in length.
+A couple of basalt blocks with Hieroglyphic Luwian inscriptions have been purchased in 1935 by the team of Oriental Institute expedition in the town of Tuleil (now Et Tloul in Syria).
+One of the fragments is 27 cm in height and 35 cm in length and has a 3-line inscription.
 On account of similar characters and line heights, Hawkins suspects that this fragment may belong to the same monument as Jisr El Hadid fragments.

 Click on the pictures for larger images.

 Hawkins, J. D. Corpus of Hieroglyphic Luwian Inscriptions, Vol 1, Berlin, 2000: 381-83 and plts.
 200-202.

 Orthmann, W. Untersuchungen zur späthethitischen Kunst, Bonn, 1971.
 (Tuleil 2)

 Ignace Gelb, Hittite Hieroglyphic Monuments, 1939.